 Don’t try to predict the future

 In part two, the author gets technical analysis almost right, but he classifies all chartists as people who are constantly trying to predict the future.
 I don’t try to predict anything with TA, it’s all about probabilities and reacting to the price.
 However, I don’t mind his view on this.
-There is no right or wrong in the markets, there’s millions of opinions from market participants.
+There is no right or wrong in the markets, just millions of opinions from market participants.
 Malkiel writes he has never met any successful technician which means he’s just been around other people than chartists.
 He should read the five books of Market Wizards series for the start to find out about successful technicians every aspiring trader would like to meet.
 At least he admits that fundamental analysis can be just as random as technical analysis which also holds true in my opinion.
 If things weren’t random I wouldn’t use stops to realize small losses.
 Malkiel doesn’t believe anyone could have consistent success analyzing fundamentals and beat the stock market benchmark.
 He suggests that buying and holding a passive index fund is the best way to go.
 Average annual return of 10% for the risk of 50% drawdowns?
 No, thank you!

 Volatility and risk